dymmond/edgy/docs/reflection/reflection.md

 # Reflection

-When working for a big project, sometimes new, sometimes legacy, you might face cases where there is already an existing database with tables and views and you simply would like to reflect them into your code by representation without the need of creating new ones.

-This is where Edgy reflection comes in.
+In large projects, especially those with legacy databases, you often need to represent existing database tables and views in your code without recreating them.
+Edgy's reflection feature provides a solution for this.

-## What is reflection
+## What is Reflection?

-Reflection means the opposite of creating the [models](../models.md), meaning, reading **tables and views** from an existing back into your code.
+Reflection involves reading existing database **tables and views** and representing them as models in your code, effectively mirroring their structure.

-Let us see an example.
+Let's illustrate with an example.

-Imagine you have the following table generated into the database.
+Suppose you have a `users` table in your database, created using the following Edgy model:

 ```python
 {!> ../docs_src/reflection/model.py !}
 ```

-This will create a table called `users` in the database as expected.
+This code snippet creates a `users` table in the database.

 !!!
 Note
-    We use the previous example to generate a table for explanation purposes.
-If you already have tables in a given db, you don't need this.
+    This example is for demonstration purposes.
+If you already have tables in your database, you don't need to create them again.

-Now you want to reflect the existing table `users` from the database into your models (code).
+Now, you want to reflect this existing `users` table into your Edgy models:

 ```python hl_lines="8"
 {!> ../docs_src/reflection/reflect.py !}
 ```

-What is happening is:
+Here's what happens:

-* The `ReflectModel` is going to the database.
+* `ReflectModel` connects to the database.
-* Reads the existing tables.
+* It reads the existing tables.
-* Verifies if there is any `users` table name.
+* It identifies the `users` table.
-* Converts the `users` fields into Edgy model fields.
+* It converts the `users` table columns into Edgy model fields.

-### Note
+### Key Feature

-**ReflectModel works with database tables AND database views**.
-That is right, you can use the model reflect to reflect existing database tables and database views from any existing database.
+`ReflectModel` works with both **database tables and views**.
+This allows you to represent any existing data structure in your code.

-## ReflectModel
+## ReflectModel: Representing Existing Data

-The reflect model is very similar to `Model` from [models](../models.md) but with a main difference that won't generate any migrations.
+`ReflectModel` is similar to Edgy's `Model` but it does not generate migrations.

 ```python
 from edgy import ReflectModel
 ```

-The same operations of inserting, deleting, updating and creating are still valid and working as per normal behaviour.
+It supports standard database operations like inserting, deleting, updating, and creating records.

-**Parameters**

-As per normal model, it is required the `Meta` class with two parameters.

-* **registry** - The [registry](../registry.md) instance for where the model will be generated.
-This field is **mandatory** and it will raise an `ImproperlyConfigured` error if no registry is found.
+**Parameters:**

+* **`Meta.registry`**: The [registry](../registry.md) instance.
+This is **mandatory**.
-* **tablename** - The name of the table or view to be reflected from the database, **not the class name**.
+* **`Meta.tablename`**: The name of the table or view to reflect.
+Defaults to the pluralized class name.

-    <sup>Default: `name of class pluralised`<sup>

 Example: